TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-If we run a `ls -l` to this directory, we have all permissions over this file, including the write one:
+Running `ls -l` on this directory confirms that the file has `world-writable` permissions, allowing us to modify it:

 <br />